frederik-hoeft/wkg-entity-framework-core/docs/documentation.md

 In Table Per Concrete Type (TPC) inheritance, only **concrete** entities are mapped to tables.
 Abstract entities are not mapped to tables.
 This means that properties of abstract entities are duplicated in the tables of the concrete entities that inherit from them.

 RECAP allows you to share the mapping configuration of inherited properties between the concrete entities that inherit from the same abstract entity.
-This is done by implementing `IBaseModelConfiguration<TParentClass>` or `IReflectiveBaseModelConfiguration<TParentClass>` in the abstract entity configuration, and configuring the concrete entities as usual with the `IReflectiveModelConfiguration<TChildClass>` interface.
+This is done by implementing `IBaseModelConfiguration<TParentClass>` or `IDiscoverableBaseModelConfiguration<TParentClass>` in the abstract entity configuration, and configuring the concrete entities as usual with the `IDiscoverableModelConfiguration<TChildClass>` interface.

 > :warning: **Warning**
 > If your are not using [Reflective Entity Discovery](#reflective-entity-discovery), you must manually call into the base entity configuration from the concrete entity configuration.
 See the [Entity Discovery](#entity-discovery) and [Configuring Many-to-Many Relationships](#configuring-many-to-many-relationships) sections for more information.